wp-plugins/amazon-link/readme.txt

 If you want to help to translate the plugin to your language, please have a look at the i18n/amazon-link.pot file which contains all definitions and may be used to create a language specific .po file, if you do then contact me and I will add it to the plugin ready for the next update.

-= amazon_link_editorial =

-This is an example filter that is installed when the 'amzon-link-extra-editorial' plugin is installed and provides an example of how to process the data returned from Amazon.

-This filter passes the editorial content as returned by the Amazon Web Services API, currently this is in the form of an array either of the form:

-Multiple Editorial Content:
-` => 'Source 1',  => 'Content 1'`

-or

-One Editorial Content:
-` => 'Source 1',  => 'Content 1'`

-The Amazon Link Plugin has a filter of priority 5, adding your own filter of higher priority will override the default plugin action.

-e.g. Adding something like:

-add_filter('amazon_link_editorial', 'my_editorial_filter', 1, 2);

-function my_editorial_filter($editorial, $settings) {
-   $editorial = do_stuff($editorial);
-   return $editorial;
-}

 == Disclosure ==